How to Care For Your Beeswax Candles

 We recommend burning votive candles free of drafts on a heat resistant platter or in a container with open sides.

-Beeswax burns at a higher temperature and the flame needs oxygen.
-(We discourage burning our votives in traditional votive holders.)
-Be sure to burn your votive on an open platter or in a container with openings so that the flame can get enough air flow.
-This will allow the flame to receive the adequate oxygen it requires to burn properly.
-Restricted airflow will cause the flame to flicker and spike resulting in inefficient combustion.
+Restricted airflow will cause the candle flame to flicker and spike resulting in inefficient combustion.
 Not only will this shorten the burn time, the flame will begin to smoke and add soot to the air.

 We use square braid cotton wicking.
 The weave of this wicking is designed to curl towards the hottest part of the flame so that it burns away efficiently.
 Sometimes the wick, where it comes out of the candle, will start to lean a bit.
 (In this case it would seem that the wick is consuming more molten wax than is available to it.)
 When this happens it may cause the candle wall to melt through and the molten wax to start running over.